centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/monitoring-servers/communications.md

 | ----------------------------------------------------------------- | -------------------- |
 | **Central** <-- *SSH* --\> **Remote** <-- *ZMQ* --\> **Poller** | Monitoring actions\* |

-> This mode does not allow to retrieve Remote's thumbprint therefore it's
+> This mode does not allow retrieval of Remote's thumbprint, therefore it's
 > not possible to display Poller's Gorgone configuration from Centreon UI.

 </TabItem>
 </Tabs>

-\* Monitoring actions are all actions provided by Centreon UI like downtimes, acknowledgements, etc and configuration export.
+\* Monitoring actions are all actions provided by Centreon UI, like downtime, acknowledgements, etc., and configuration export.

 ## Change communication from SSH to ZMQ